nnkennard/elife-analysis/valence/README.md

     - If the code does not break, the typo will be written to the file and you'll need to fix it by hand.
 Make a note of the identifier for easy re-labeling down the line.
 - A smaller int for the arg `ns` means more breaks.
 It also means the reviews will be summoned from BQ more often (more queries).
 - If you want to abort a current coding session mid-sentence, just put any non-int value into the prompt (the current sentence labels won't be written).
+- __Important__: for the purposes of validating the script and computing inter-rater reliability, `n_reviews` must be identical when we label, else the random sample will be different for each of us.
     - Once we're confident that the script works, we can first put `n_reviews` to 10 for inter-rater reliability.
 We each will get the same randomly drawn sample of 10 reviews and all their sentences to label.
-Then, when we're ready to do more, we can each specifiy 100 or so. __Important__: for the purposes of validating the script and
+Then, when we're ready to do more, we can each specifiy 100 or so.